Deirdre Saoirse Moen

 The pilot mis-estimated where he was and, well, “struck obscured mntn side” says it all, doesn’t it?

 Four people died.
-NTSB report.
+NTSB report follows.

 Crash victim family members threatened to sue my family.
 There was an NTSB investigation, but our hands were clean.
 Still, when you’re a kid (or even an adult), it’s rather horrifying to think that the plane you flew in not so long ago flew full-speed into a mountain and caught fire.